shmilee/arch-time-backup/README.md

  --strategy            Set the expiration strategy.
 Default: "1:1 30:7 365:30" means after one
                        day, keep one backup per day.
 After 30 days, keep one backup every 7 days.
                        After 365 days keep one backup every 30 days.
+ --strategy-noconfirm  Skip any confirmation when deleting backups according to the strategy.
  --no-auto-expire      Disable automatically deleting backups when out of space.
 Instead an error
                        is logged, and the backup is aborted.
  --log-dir </path>     Set the log file directory.
 If this flag is set, generated files will